-The other benefit of going deep in an industry or niche is that you can refine the process thoroughly and ensure smooth delivery and results for clients.
+The other benefit of going deep in an industry or niche is refining the process thoroughly and ensuring smooth delivery and results for clients.
 Often, agencies will talk about being creative, and that’s why they can’t get so concentrated.

 Robb believes this has more to do with ego than anything.
 Creativity is overrated in the agency world.
 Businesses want you to be the expert on a solution and consistently deliver the results they’re looking for.
 They aren’t paying for fancy; they’re paying for results.

-With FitClub Accelerator, Robb has the process so refined that it’s mostly intellectual property now the campaigns they run.
+With FitClub Accelerator, Robb has refined the process that it’s mostly intellectual property now the campaigns they run.
 They know they can run these campaigns over and over in their niche and get results.
-This makes the model almost a franchise where they can turn and deploy the process each and everything and have it running like a well-oiled machine for clients.
+This makes the model almost a franchise where they can turn and deploy the process and have it running like a well-oiled machine for clients.

 Focus on What Matters

 This is the big takeaway from the entire interview.
-You need to focus on what is important.
+It would be best if you focused on what is important.
 This applies to you as an owner as well as the services you offer for your clients.

 With customers, Robb focused on independent gyms niche and lead generation in this niche.
 Why?
-Because he knows that the sales cycle isn’t long in gyms and he can quickly get results for clients.
+Because he knows that the sales cycle isn’t long in gyms, he can quickly get results for clients.
 He can consistently generate business for these customers and have an impact from the first month.

-Clients want results, and Robb focused on lead generation which means that he quickly makes his agency invaluable to a gym.
+Clients want results, and Robb focused on lead generation, which quickly makes his agency invaluable to a gym.
 They see the results and impact of his work and are less likely.
-This is a big contrast towards marketing for clients that may take awhile to see the fruits of your labor.
+This is a big contrast towards marketing for clients that may take a while to see the fruits of your labor.
 Clients want results, so by focusing on what they can understand and feel the impact of quickly, Robb can easily scale his agency.

 By focusing on lead generation, he also noticed the gap in sales ability that many indecent gyms struggle with.
-He knows that improving clients sales skills will make the results even better he gets for his clients and will be easy for them to understand and feel the impact of, Robb began offering sales training as well as part of their service.
-Once again, they focus on what matters to the business and will have an immediate impact on the bottom line.
+He knows that improving clients sales skills will make the results even better for his clients and will be easy for them to understand and feel the impact of.
+Robb began offering sales training as well as part of their service.
+Once again, they focus on what matters to the business and will immediately impact the bottom line.